 Reserves for uncertain tax positions are recognized when we consider it more likely than not that additional tax will be due in excess of amounts reflected in our income tax returns, irrespective of whether or not we have received tax assessments.
 Interest and penalties on uncertain tax positions are recorded within income tax expense.

 New Accounting Standards

-Financial instruments - In June 2016, the FASB issued ASU 2016-13, “Financial Instruments - Credit Losses - Measurement of Credit Losses on Financial Instruments,” which changes the way companies evaluate credit losses for most financial assets and certain other instruments.
+Financial Instruments – In June 2016, the FASB issued ASU 2016-13, “Financial Instruments - Credit Losses - Measurement of Credit Losses on Financial Instruments,” which changes the way companies evaluate credit losses for most financial assets and certain other instruments.
 For trade and other receivables, short-term investments, loans and other instruments, entities will be required to use a new forward-looking “expected loss” model to evaluate impairment, potentially resulting in earlier recognition of allowances for losses.
 The new standard also requires enhanced disclosures, including the requirement to disclose the information used to track credit quality by year of origination for most financing receivables.
-ASU 2016-13 will be effective for us in the first quarter 2020.
+ASU 2016-13 will be effective for us in the first quarter 2023.
 Early adoption of the new standard is permitted; however, we have not elected to early adopt the standard.
 The new standard is required to be applied using a cumulative-effect transition method.
-We are currently evaluating the effect that ASU 2016-13 will have on our financial position, results of operations and related disclosures.
+We do not believe that the new standard will have a material effect on our financial position, results of operations or related disclosures.